Introduction and Description

 Figure 2.
 Left: The power meter readings from a (a) normal and (b) abnormal system; Right: Undesirable harmonics caused by attacks in the power network of IoT systems.

-Figure 3: Event signature of faults and attacks in power grid networks
+Figure 3: Electrical waveform signatures of faults and attacks in power networks

 Figure 4.
 Left: Real-time attack detection interface; Right: Testbed of the attack detection system